mmistakes/made-mistakes-jekyll/_posts/articles/2013-09-29-paper-53-drawing-water-waves.md

 When choosing a color for the water, I like to mix it dull and gray by knocking the saturation down[^mixer].
 I find this helps arrive at a better base color and contrasts nicely against a bright blue sky.
 But don't let this mix limit your creative vision, make it any color you want.

-**ProTip:** Don't make the mix too dark.
+<i class="fa fa-magic fa-2x"></i> **ProTip:** Don't make the mix too dark.
 You'll achieve better results by applying multiple lighter coats instead of going at it with one.
 Mix the desired color[^mixer] you'd like to end up with and then lower the saturation and luminosity about 25% each.
 {: .notice}

 [^mixer]: In Part 1 of my Mastering Paper Guide I explain [how to use the color mixer]({{ site.url }}{% post_url /articles/2013-07-31-paper-53-introduction %}#color-mixer) and what the various sliders mean and do.